tinaarezoomanian/skillbridge/README.md

 SkillBridge is a data science web application that analyzes résumés using natural language processing (NLP) to extract technical skills, compares them against target job roles, and recommends personalized learning resources to help close skill gaps.

-This project was developed as a senior capstone project and focuses on applying NLP, machine learning, and user-centered design to a real-world career development problem.
+This project was developed as a senior project and focuses on applying NLP, machine learning, and user-centered design to a real-world career development problem.

 ---